Post 16 Options – Frequently Asked Questions (FAQs)

 This depends on your career aspirations, your exam results and how you like to study.

-If you have an open mind about future career possibilities, like to study academic subjects in-depth and do well in exams, then A-levels might be the perfect fit.
+If you have an open mind about future jobs and/or you like to study academic subjects in-depth and you do well in exams, then A-levels could be the perfect fit.

 What is an A-Level?